 The process is simple.
-We’ll be cooking the fat on low temp and as the solids produce liquid we’ll strain it off into a holding pan.
+We’ll be cooking the fat on low temp, and as the solids produce liquid we’ll strain it off into a holding container.

 First, cut up the back fat into evenly sized chunks; about ½ inch works well.
-There is wiggle room on the size of the chunks.
-Just make sure you are consistent so that the pieces will be cooked evenly.
+There is wiggle room on the size of the chunks, but make sure you are consistent so that the pieces will cook evenly.

-Now add the fat to the pan and cook on medium-low heat.
+Now add the chopped fat to the pan and cook over medium-low heat.

 At 30 minutes you’ll be somewhere around here:

 Now we’re talking!
 Some of the liquid fat is forming at the base of the pan.